Adolf Fredrik Munck: Biography

 Munck was believed to have been rewarded by both the king and the queen for his support.
 He received a portrait of the queen by herself set in diamonds.
 He was appointed Master of the Horse (Riksstallmästare), knight and governor of the Royal Order of the Seraphim.
 He was created Baron (Friherre) Munck af Fulkila on 27 December 1778 (introduced in registry of the nobility in 1788, under nr 309), and finally Count Greve Munck af Fulkila on 4 July 1788 (introduced 16 May 1789 under nr 103).
-In 1787, Sophia Magdalena deposited a sum of 50.000 riksdaler in an account for Munck, which was generally rumoured to be a "farewell gift".
-At this point, Munck had started an affair with the ballerina Giovanna Bassi, to whom Sophia Magdalena showed great dislike.
-The King was terrified when he heard that the queen had made that deposit, and he tried to prevent the transaction from becoming public knowledge, which, however, did not succeed.
+In 1787, Sophia Magdalena deposited a sum of 50,000 riksdaler in an account for Munck, which was generally rumoured to be a "farewell gift".
+At this point, Munck had started an affair with the ballerina Giovanna Bassi, whom Sophia Magdalena showed a great dislike for.
+The king was terrified when he heard that the queen had made that deposit, and he tried to prevent the transaction from becoming public knowledge, which, however, did not succeed.

-A child of Giovanna Bassi's, rumoured to be the child of Munck, bore a strong likeness to the Crown Prince.
+A child of Giovanna Bassi's, rumoured to be the child of Munck, bore a strong likeness to the crown prince.

-These allegations had long going consequences: after Gustaf IV Adolf was deposed in 1809, the Gustavian party tried to get his son Gustavus, Crown Prince of Sweden accepted as crown prince in 1809 and 1810, but were unsuccessful.
+These allegations had longstanding consequences: after Gustaf IV Adolf was deposed in 1809, the Gustavian party tried to get his son Gustavus, Crown Prince of Sweden accepted as crown prince in 1809 and 1810, but were unsuccessful.
 The Swedish princess Hedwig Elizabeth Charlotte of Holstein-Gottorp, queen in 1809, was one of the leading people of the Gustavian party.
-She often visited ex-queen Frederica in her house arrest and worked for prince Gustav to be acknowledged as heir to the throne.
-She wrote of this issue in her diaries: during a dinner, General Georg Adlersparre told her, that Jean Baptiste Bernadotte had asked whether she had any issue, and was interested when he found she had not.
-She said that the throne already had an heir in the deposed King's son.
-Adlersparre became upset and expressed the opinion of his party, that no one of the instigators of the coup would accept this, as they feared that the boy would revenge against them when he became King, and that they would go as far as take up the old rumour that the deposed King was in fact illegitimate and the son of Queen Sophia Magdalena and Count Adolf Fredrik Munck af Fulkila to prevent this.
+She often visited ex-queen Frederica in her house arrest and worked for Prince Gustav to be acknowledged as heir to the throne.
+She wrote of this issue in her diaries: during a dinner, General Georg Adlersparre told her that Jean Baptiste Bernadotte had asked whether she had any issue, and was interested when he found she had not.
+She said that the throne already had an heir in the deposed king's son.
+Adlersparre became upset and expressed the opinion of his party, that no one of the instigators of the coup would accept this, as they feared that the boy would revenge against them when he became king, and that they would go as far as take up the old rumour that the deposed king was in fact illegitimate and the son of Queen Sophia Magdalena and Count Adolf Fredrik Munck af Fulkila to prevent this.
 The affair has also inspired literature: it was part of the plot in Carl Jonas Love Almquist's Drottningens juvelsmycke, the first historical novel written in Swedish.